asdine/madame/docs/_build/html/_sources/tutorial.txt

 * Add new collections
 * Delete collections

-1 - The folders
+Step 1 - The folders
 ---------------
 Create a folder called ``MadameBook`` on your computer.

 `Download <http://www.mongodb.org/>`_ and install MongoDB anywhere.

-2 - The configuration
+Step 2 - The configuration
 ---------------------
 Create a file called ``config.py`` at the root of your folder, this file will be automatically loaded by Madame.